nette/http/readme.md

 HTTP response
 --------------

 Whether it is still possible to send headers or change the status code tells the `isSent()` method.
-If it returns TRUE, it won't be possible to send another header or change the status code.
+If it returns true, it won't be possible to send another header or change the status code.

 In that case, any attempt to send header or change code invokes `Nette\InvalidStateException`. .[caution]